The Path to Profitability for Marketplace Owners

 Furthermore, drivers benefited from a quick and easy onboarding process, instant payment, and overall cash flow improvement, reflecting the on-demand grocery delivery company's approach to treating drivers as business partners.

-Marketplaces are benefiting from real-time payments in addition to the recruitment bonus because the granular data produced by these systems gives them a much better understanding of their payments.
+Marketplaces are benefiting from leading marketplace payment solutions, offering real-time payments in addition to the recruitment bonus because the granular data produced by these systems gives them a much better understanding of their payments.
 With significant potential gains in business liquidity and cashflow forecasting, they can then engage in more proactive and effective management.
 Businesses will find it much simpler to manage payments to independent contractors who bill by the hour, for instance, by implementing same-day payrolls.